vishvAsa/vedAH/meta/shAkhA/articles/agarvAla-vishAlaH.md

 Theoretically, the Vedic corpus is held in deep reverence in the Hindu society.
 It constitutes the most authoritative genre of Hindu scriptures.
 Any other Hindu scripture must agree with the Vedas in order to be considered an authority.
 Schools of philosophy which reject the authority of the Vedas are considered ‘*Naastika*’ or heretical, while schools which accept Vedic authority, even if nominally, are considered ‘*Aastika*’ or orthodox, from a Hindu perspective.

 While most Hindus never see Vedic texts in their lifetime, the term ‘Veda’ is used as a synonym for authoritativeness in religious matters.
 The Vedas are considered full of all kinds of knowledge, and an infallible guide for man in his quest for the four goals – *Dharma*, *Artha* (material welfare), *Kama* (pleasure and happiness) and *Moksha* (Salvation).
 In sacred Hindu literature, they are considered the very manifestation of God, and the ultimate source of all wisdom and of all Dharma.

 Hindu priests were exhorted to study them regularly, recite their sentences, practice their sacraments and memorize their words.
 In practice however, this has been restricted to a dwindling minority of the Brahmin caste, despite recent attempts to revive Vedic study, ritual and recitation in the traditional manner.
 On the other hand, the Vedic texts are now widely available in print, and this has lead to a greater dissemination of their knowledge amongst Hindu masses, then say, a century back.
 Even here however, the popularization largely concerns the spiritual treatises called the Upanishads – the texts par excellence of Hindu spirituality.
 In fact, for several centuries now, the word ‘Veda’ has been used by Hindu Acharyas to indicate the Upanishadic texts in particular.

-### 2. Extent and Classification of the Vedic Literature:
+### 2. Extent and Classification of the Vedic Literature

-*** ***
+******

 The Vedas are four in number – Rigveda, Yajurveda, Samaveda and Atharvaveda.

 The traditional perception of the four Vedas may be illustrated with the following verses of Brahmanda Purana -

 *In his (Daksha's) elaborate sacrifice, all the devas had arrived and were present.
 So also the various ancillaries of the sacrifice.
 Vashatkara was there in an embodied form.
 2.3.1.22*

 *The Samans and thousands of Yajusha mantras were there in an embodied form.
 The Rigveda embellished with the Kramapatha also appeared there.
 2.3.1.23*

 *Yajurveda, endowed with chhandas brilliant with Omkara as its mouth was stationed there along with the Suktas (hymns), the Brahmanas and Mantras intermingled with the arthas (objects, purposes) of the Yajna.
 2.3.1.24*

 *Samaveda endowed with the relevant meters and with all the Mantra melodies at their head was present along with Visvavasu and all the other Gandharvas.
 2.3.1.25*

 *The Brahmaveda was present there accompanied with terrible rites.
 Due to the accompaniment of the Pratyangiras (hymns that nullify the effect of deprecatory verses), it appeared as if it had two bodies and two heads.
 2.3.1.26*

-* *
+**

 According to tradition, each Veda can be divided into two parts – Mantras and Brahmanas.
 A collection of Mantras is typically called a Samhita.
 Currently, and often in ancient Hindu tradition as well, it is often the Samhita portion alone which is referred to as the Veda.
 For instance, the word ‘Rigveda’ would typically mean the Rigveda Samhita.

 The Brahmanas have their own names and are more like theological treatises of the Vedas.
 The end portions of many Brahmanas have an esoteric content, called the ‘Aranyakas’.
 Embedded in these Aranyakas, or at their very end, are deeply spiritual treatises called the ‘Upanishads’.
 For several centuries now, Upanishads are the mainstay of Hindu spiritual traditions, and are held in the highest esteem.

 In the case of the Rigveda, Samaveda and the Atharvaveda, there is a clear-cut separation of the Mantra collection from the Brahmana portions.
 In contrast, the Yajurveda is of two types: Shukla (or white) Yajurveda and Krishna (or black) Yajurveda.
 In the former, the Mantra and Brahmana collections occur separate from each other.
 In the latter, the Mantra and the Brahmana portions are intermixed.
 Thus, the Taittiriya ‘Samhita’ belonging to the Krishna Yajurveda has Mantras interspersed with Brahmana portions.
 Even the Taittiriya ‘Brahmana’ has both Mantras and Brahmana passages mixed with each other.

 Coming to the Brahmana texts, there is often no clear-cut distinction between the Brahmanas proper and the Aranyakas, or between the Aranyakas and the Upanishads.
 The Brahmana text proper often merges into the Aranyakas and many old Upanishads are actually embedded in the Aranyakas.

 There are a few exceptions even to the above generalizations on the internal distinctions in the Vedic texts.

 #### What are Mantras?

 The mantras are basically hymns sung to the Gods - the devotional outpourings of the souls of poets.
 The Samhitas of the four Vedas are complied for the smooth performance of Vedic sacrifices &lt;sentence a bit odd>.
 Four types of priests are needed to perform a Vedic sacrifice:

 1. The ***Hotr* **priest who sings hymns to Gods inviting them to preside over the sacrifice,
 2. The ***Udgaataa*** priest who sings sweet hymns in musical tones for the entertainment of the Gods,
 3. The ***Adhvaryu*** priest who performs the sacrifice according to strict ritualistic code and makes the offering to the Gods and a
 4. The ***Brahma*** priest well versed in all the Vedas who supervises the sacrifice.

 The four Samhitas are said to have been compiled to fulfill the needs of these four main priests: Rk-Samhita for the Hotr, Sama-Samhita for the Udgaataa, Yajurveda Samhita for the Adhvaryu and the Atharvaveda Samhita for the Brahma priest.
 Initially however, there was no special connection of the Brahma priest with the Atharvaveda, as this Veda was and is not so closely integrated with Vedic ritual as the other three Vedas are.

-** **
+****

 Mantras are basically of 3 major types, when classified according to their mechanical form: Rks, Yajus and Samans.
 Rks are versified mantras.
 Yajus are prose mantras whereas Samans are melodies set on Rk.

 1. The Rigveda is so called because it is comprised of Rks.
 2. The Yajurveda is so called because it is composed predominantly of prose mantras (yajus) although it has hundreds of Rks as well.
 However, even the Riks in Yajurveda are recited as if they were prose passages.
 3. The Samaveda Samhita is composed of melodies called Samans, and also the underlying Rks which are set to these melodies.
 4. The Atharvaveda is comprised of Riks (5/6) as well as Yajus (1/6).
 Some adept Vedic scholars can set even the mantras of Atharvaveda to melodies.

 In many ways, the Samhita of the Rigveda constitutes the basis of other Samhitas.
-Not only is it the most ancient Vedic text, it also contributes hundreds of verses to the other Samhitas.
+Not only is it the most ancient Vedic text, it also contributes hundreds of verses to theother Samhitas.
 Thus, if we consider Samhitas of Rigveda (Sakala), Yajurveda (Madhyandina), Samaveda (Kauthuma) and Atharvaveda (Saunaka), we find that the following number of mantras are repeated:

 RV mantras repeated in RV = 140

 YV mantras repeated in YV = 120

 SV mantras repeated in SV = 2

 AV mantras repeated in AV = 230

 RV mantras repeated in SV = 1800

 RV mantras repeated in YV = 581

 RV mantras repeated in AV = 1260

 YV mantras repeated in SV = 1

 YV mantras repeated in AV = 81

 SV mantras repeated in AV = 1

 Theoretically, the Mantras have a higher authority than the Brahmanas.

-#### What are the Brahmanas:-
+#### What are the Brahmanas

 Commenting on Taittiriya Samhita 1.2.1, Bhatta Bhaskara defines ‘Brahmanas’ as texts which expound the Vedic mantras and Yajnas.
 In chapter 2 of his Kavyamimansa, Rajasekhar defines the Brahmanas as texts which are characterized by statements of eulogy, censure, exposition and (ritual) application (of mantras).
 The word is used distinctively to denote certain texts for the first time in Taittiriya Samhita 3.7.1.1

 Many scholars, modern and ancient, have tried to define the Brahmanas by stating their characteristics.
 The reality however is that there is no sharp difference in the characteristics of the Mantra and the Brahmana portions of the Vedas.
 The only thing that we may state safely is this – Mantras are those portions of the Vedas that are designated as such traditionally.
 And the rest is Brahmana.

 Unlike the mantras, which are mostly in verse, the Brahmanas are predominantly prose.
 The Brahmanas contain formulas for rituals, rules and regulations for rites and sacrifices and also outline other religious duties.
 The formulas and rules for conducting extremely complex rituals are explained to the minutest detail.
 And every ritual is performed for a specific purpose for which a specific effect/benefit is expected.
 It was felt that there was nothing that could not be achieved by sacrifices – the sun could be stopped from rising and Indra, the chief of gods, could be deposed from his throne.
 The duties of men professing different occupations, the eternity of the Veda, popular customs, cosmogony, historical details, praise of ancient heroes are some other subjects dealt with in the Brahmanas.

 The symbolic and spiritual aspects of the sacrificial religion are meditated upon in the Aranyakas while philosophical issues are discussed in the Upanishads.
 A detailed discussion of Aranyakas and Upanishads is beyond the scope of this webpage.

 Attached to the Vedas are several genres of auxiliary texts – the Pratisakhyas, Anukramanis, Siksas, Kalpasutras, Parisishtas etc. A discussion of these texts is beyond the scope of the present webpage.

 #### **_3. Vedic Shakhas and their Geographical Distribution_**

 The Vedic literature that has come down to our times is attached to various traditional schools of recitation and ritual called the ‘*shakhas*’.
 All the four Vedas have more than one shakha extant.
 In the past, the number of shakhas studied was many times more.

 According to the Mahabhasya of Patanjali, there were 21 shakhas of Rigveda, 9 of Atharvaveda, 101 of Yajurveda (86 of Krishna Yajurveda and 15 of Shukla Yajurveda, according to later authorities) and a 1000 varieties of chanting of Samaveda.
 Maybe, the number 1000 for the Samaveda merely refers to ‘numerous’.
 Nevertheless, although only 20 or so Shakhas of the Vedas are extant now, we do possess names of most of the lost Shakhas of the Rigveda, Yajurveda and Atharvaveda.
 Fragments of many of the lost shakhas are also available as quotations in ancient works.
 For the Samaveda, we do not have more than 40 names extant.

 Two different Vedic shakhas might share one or more texts amongst themselves.
 Conversely, the distinction between two shakhas of the same Veda might result from the use of a different Samhita text, and/or a different Brahmana text, and/or different Kalpasutra text and so on.
 For e.g., the Baudhayana and the Apastamba shakhas use the same Taittiriya Brahmana, Taittiriya Samhita and Taittiriya Aranyaka but follow different Kalpasutras.
 On the other hand, the Shankhayana and the Kaushitaka shakhas use the same Samhita and Shrauta Sutra but their Brahmanas have slightly different readings and their Grhyasutras are quite different.

 A group or a community of people who study a particular shakha in its entirety (Samhita + Brahmana + Aranyaka + Kalpasutra + any additional texts) and perform its ritual constitute a ‘*charana*’.
 For instance, Brahmins who study the Taittiriya Samhita/Brahmana/Aranyaka together with the Kalpasutra of Apastamba say - “I follow the Apastamba charana’.

 In certain cases, we have instances of ‘mixed shakhas’.
 For instance, the followers of Shakala shakha have adopted the Kalpasutra of Ashvalayana.
 The Ashvalayana shakha, which had the now well-known Ashvalayana Sutra, has in turn lost oral traditions of its Samhita.
 Likewise, the Kaushitakins of Kerala often use the Samhita of Shakalas.

 The various shakhas of the Vedas were, at one time, spread throughout South Asia.
 Their geographical location has not been constant down the ages, as communities of Brahmins professing a particular shakha migrated from one part of India to the other, or adopted another shakha when it became impossible for them to sustain the tradition of their own shakhas.

 It is quite certain however, that the tradition of recitation of the Vedic texts originated in north India, and this region was the area where almost all the shakhas originally arose.
 From various sources, we can determine the following geographical distribution of Vedic Shakhas at various intervals of times, and their present state of survival :-

 1. ***Shakala RV***: Thrives in Maharashtra, Karnataka, Kerala, Orissa, and Tamil Nadu and to some extent in Uttar Pradesh.
 Might have existed in Punjab.
 Nambudiris of Kerala recite even the Brahmana and Aranyaka with accents.
 Accented manuscripts of Brahmana and Aranyaka are available to this day.
 2. ***Shankhayana Rigveda***: Gujarat and parts of Rajasthan and Maharashtra.
 Oral tradition extinct, only manuscripts of Samhita are extant.
 Ritual lives in a very fragmentary condition